-In our 55-plus years in business, we’ve developed a 100-plus-point safety inspection process that ensures that our customers are enjoying their fireplaces and stoves safely and efficiently.
+Over the years, we’ve developed a 100-plus-point safety inspection process that ensures that our customers are enjoying their fireplaces and stoves safely and efficiently.
 We take pride in our work and we care about our customers.

 Why Do I Need A Chimney Inspection?

 We’re accustomed to regular maintenance when it comes to many major appliances we rely on regularly, from our cars to our HVAC systems.
 But since chimneys tend to get used seasonally, they can be overlooked.
 It’s hugely important to keep up with routine maintenance on your chimney, even if you rarely use your fireplace and stove.
 Like your car, you’re relying on your chimney’s proper function to keep you safe.